Network regression and supervised centrality estimation: Introduction

+Thirdly, we show theoretically and empirically that the proposed SuperCENT dominates the two-stage procedure universally.
+Specifically, for \ref{g1}, SuperCENT yields a more accurate centrality estimation, especially under large network noise; {for \ref{g2}, SuperCENT boosts the accuracy of the regression coefficient estimation and provides confidence intervals that are \emph{valid} and \emph{narrower} than the ad-hoc two-stage confidence intervals.}

-\item Lastly, we apply SuperCENT and the two-stage to predict the currency risk premium, based on an economic theory on the relationship between a country's currency risk premium and its importance within the global trade network.
-We show that a long-short {trading} strategy based on the SuperCENT centrality estimates {yields} a return three times as high as those by the two-stage procedure.
-Furthermore, SuperCENT can verify the economic theory via a rigorous statistical test while the two-stage fails. \end{enumerate}
+\fontdimen3\font=0.1em Lastly, we apply both SuperCENT and the two-stage procedure to predict the currency risk premium, based on an economic theory that links a country's currency risk premium with its importance within the global trade network \citep{richmond2019trade1}.
+We show that a long-short {trading} strategy based on SuperCENT centrality estimates {yields} a return {\emph{double}} that of the two-stage procedure.
+Furthermore, SuperCENT can verify the economic theory via a rigorous statistical test while the two-stage fails. \fontdimen3\font=\origiwspc